w3c/webextensions/proposals/permissions_behavior_on_update.md

 });
 ```

-Once permission is granted, it behaves like a regular non-optional "permission" and cannot be removed with "permissions.remove".
-Once "permissions.remove" is called, then “false” will be returned, and an exception will be printed.
+Once permission is granted, it behaves like a regular non-optional "permission" and cannot be removed with `permissions.remove()`.
+Once `permissions.remove()` is called, then `false` will be returned, and an exception will be printed.

 ```js
 permissions.remove({